Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 The Role of Age in Post-Vaccine Sleep Behavior

-Newborns versus older infants respond differently too:
+Newborns versus older infants can respond differently too:

 Caring Tips Specific To Baby Age Groups Post-Vaccine Sleep Changes